 Otherwise, your furry friend won’t have enough space to turn and bury its waste.

 The transition from solitary living to living with others (rather than the number of others) appears to be one of the main risk factors for urinary house soiling by many cats.

 That’s because it’s easy for one cat to bully the others in multi-cat households and chase them away from the toilet box area.

 Moreover, some cats get stressed when living with multiple felines, resulting in urine marking, peeing all over the house, or cats pooping outside the litter box to mark territory.

-As Jackson Galaxy explains in this video, changes in routine, introducing new family members, and getting another cat – all these things can stress a cat and lead to inappropriate elimination.
+Changes in routine, introducing new family members, and getting another cat – all these things can stress a cat and lead to inappropriate elimination.